tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 Coding this I did bite myself with my favorite Python mistake, forgetting to put the parens on a simple function call, e.g. `something = self.methodname`.
 Python happily says, "oh, you want to assign the function `self.methodname` to some variable?
 Cool."
 And silently does so.
 Problems only surface many statements later when the code tries to use `something` and it's a function reference, not whatever I intended it to be.

+### Challenge: break statement

+Wow, this one stopped me:

+>  Add support for break statements...The syntax is a break keyword followed by a semicolon.
+It should be a syntax error to have a break statement appear outside of any enclosing loop.
+At runtime, a break statement causes execution to jump to the end of the nearest enclosing loop and proceeds from there.
+Note that the break may be nested inside other blocks and if statements that also need to be exited.

+The first problem is for the parser.
+There needs to be a flag `now_in_loop` which the parser sets when it begins processing a `while` or `for`, and can be checked upon finding a `break`.
+Not hard to do.

+The second issue is the runtime unwinding.
+The problem is that, at runtime, in an interpreter built on Python, the nesting of control statements is not expressed in a testable data structure, but in the Python execution stack:

+    visitWhile() invokes
+        visitBlock() invokes
+            visitIf() invokes
+                visitBreak()

+how do we get out of that?
+Thinking this out: the only two problems are the while and the block.
+Execution of `if` visits either its `then` or `else` statement; whether that's an assignment, a function call, a block, or a `break` makes no odds to the `if`; it has finished and returns.
+Again for functions, a function body is also a single statement (typically a block); when that ends for any reason, function execution is done.
+So we don't need any special "unwinding" logic for ordinary statements; they just return as normal.

+The block statement is different; it contains a list that might be `{stmt;stmt;break;stmt...}`.
+When it executes the break, it has to stop as if it had reached the end of its list.
+It's easy to put a test for a break statement in the condition of the loop that runs down the list.

+The `while` already has a user-defined continuation test; in principle it only needs to `and` that test with a test of a flag that would be set by execution of `break`.
+(Wait: that implies that a block has to execute a break, not just recognize one and stop.)
+Now, where to store that flag?
+It has to be visible to the `while` code, and also visible to a `break` that might be nested several environments deep.

+Oh, now, wait a minute.
+We already have this structure of nested local environments, with a lookup algorithm that finds the latest-defined version of a variable.
+Suppose part of execution of `while` is to do, in effect, `breakflag=false;` and the execution of `break` is simply to do `breakflag=true;`.
+Even if the `break` is nested in several blocks, the assignment logic will find the most recently defined break-flag.
+So that would work...

+...not quite.
+This is valid code and not unheard of:

+    while (i < i_limit)
+        while (j < j_limit)
+            if (array[i,j] == sentinel) break;
+            j = j+1
+        i = i+1

+Nystrom's challenge says, "causes execution to jump to the end of the nearest enclosing loop".
+So break in the inner shouldn't end the outer loop.
+Well, that's fixable: when a `while` starts it clears the break-flag, and again when it ends, it clears the break-flag.

+Next issue: the break-flag is to be stored in the environment as a variable; what to call it?
+It cannot be called anything that is a valid variable name, otherwise somebody, someday, will use that name and file a bug because their loop breaks too soon.
+Fortunately, (checking the Environment code) it accepts as a name, any string from a `Token.lexeme`.
+The Parser will never allow creation of a variable with a nonstandard name, but there's no reason the while-code can't assign to a variable named `¿seguir?`.
+That's "out of band" from normal code.

+OK, I think I have a plan here.
+I will work on this tomorrow.
+"Thanks for watching."
+(A wee shout-out to you-tuber James Sharman.)